boazbk/tcs/lec_06a_universality.md

-## The NAND<< programming language
+## The NAND-RAM programming language

-We now  define a seemingly more powerful programming language than NAND-TM: NAND<< (pronounced _"NAND shift"_).
+We now  define a seemingly more powerful programming language than NAND-TM: NAND-RAM (pronounced _"NAND shift"_).
-NAND<< has some  additional operators, but as we will see, it can ultimately be implemented by applying certain "syntactic sugar" constructs on top of NAND-TM.
+NAND-RAM has some  additional operators, but as we will see, it can ultimately be implemented by applying certain "syntactic sugar" constructs on top of NAND-TM.
-Nonetheless, NAND<<  will still serve (especially later in the course) as a useful computational model.^[If you have encountered computability or computational complexity before, we can already "let you in on the secret".
-NAND-TM is equivalent to the model known as _single tape oblivious Turing machines_, while NAND<< is (essentially) equivalent to the model known as _RAM machines_.
-For the purposes of the current lecture, the NAND-TM / Turing-Machine model is  indistinguishable from the NAND<< /  RAM-Machine model (due to a notion known as "Turing completeness") but the difference between them can matter if one is interested in a fine enough resolution of computational efficiency.]
+Nonetheless, NAND-RAM  will still serve (especially later in the course) as a useful computational model.^[If you have encountered computability or computational complexity before, we can already "let you in on the secret".
+NAND-TM is equivalent to the model known as _single tape oblivious Turing machines_, while NAND-RAM is (essentially) equivalent to the model known as _RAM machines_.
+For the purposes of the current lecture, the NAND-TM / Turing-Machine model is  indistinguishable from the NAND-RAM /  RAM-Machine model (due to a notion known as "Turing completeness") but the difference between them can matter if one is interested in a fine enough resolution of computational efficiency.]

-There are two key differences between NAND<< and NAND:
+There are two key differences between NAND-RAM and NAND:

-1. The NAND<< programming language works with _integer valued_ as opposed to _binary_ variables.
+1. The NAND-RAM programming language works with _integer valued_ as opposed to _binary_ variables.

-2. NAND<< allows _indirection_ in the sense of accessing the `bar`-th location of an array `foo`.
+2. NAND-RAM allows _indirection_ in the sense of accessing the `bar`-th location of an array `foo`.
 Specifically, since we use _integer valued_ variables, we can assign the value of `bar` to the special index `i` and then use `foo_i`.

 We will allow the following operations on variables:^[Below `foo`, `bar` and `baz` are indexed or non-indexed variable identifiers (e.g., they can have the form `blah` or `blah_12` or `blah_i`), as usual, we identify an indexed identifier `blah` with `blah_0`.
 Except for the assignment, where `i` can be on the lefthand side, the special index variable `i` cannot be involved in these operations.]